cyberbotics/webots-doc/guide/the-user-interface.md

 for objects simulated with physics (`Physics` node required).
 A step is required for taking this operation into account.

-The `Show Connector axes` allows you to display, or to hide, the connector axes.
+The `Show Connector Axes` allows you to display, or to hide, the connector axes.
 The rotation alignments are depicted in black while the y and z axes respectively in green and blue.

-The `Show Joint axes` allows you to display, or to hide, the joint axes.
+The `Show Joint Axes` allows you to display, or to hide, the joint axes.
 The joint axes are represented by black lines.

-The `Show RangeFinder frustums` allows you to display, or to hide, the OpenGL culling frustum and the recorded image for every range-finder in the scene, using a yellow wire frame.
+The `Show RangeFinder Frustums` allows you to display, or to hide, the OpenGL culling frustum and the recorded image for every range-finder in the scene, using a yellow wire frame.
 If the range-finder device is disabled or the first image is not available yet, the frustum will be drawn in gray.